MapPromptMonday/MapPromptMonday/AdditionalResources/Tutorials&References/README.md

 [Make Your Own Interactive Map of COVID-19 Spread Using R Shiny - YouTube](https://www.youtube.com/watch?v=eIpiL6y1oQQ&ab_channel=RockEDUScienceOutreach): A detailed guide on how to create an interactive choropleth map utilizing COVID-19-related public data sources.

-### Blender
-[How to Create 3D Terrain with Google Maps and Blender! - YouTube](https://www.youtube.com/watch?v=Mj7Z1P2hUWk&ab_channel=CGGeek): A concise guide on how to use Google Maps in Blender to build 3D terrain maps.

 ## References